-When assessing diamond clarity, jewelers look at the number, size, and location of blemishes on the diamond.
+When assessing diamond clarity, jewelry buyers look at the number, size, and location of blemishes on the diamond.
 These blemishes can be caused by natural occurrences or by human error.
 The more blemishes a diamond has, the lower its clarity grade will be.

 Clarity is judged on a 6-point scale from included to flawless.
 Included diamonds have significant blemishes that are visible to the naked eye.
 No inclusions are allowed in flawless diamonds.
 The majority of diamonds fall into the included to very slightly included category.